Home How-to How to fix iPhone apps freezing after iOS 18 update

 4. Check if the app is outdated

-Another reason why an app may become unresponsive is if it’s outdated.
-An outdated app will fail to meet your iOS 17.4.1 specification.
-Plus, the developer has probably stopped pushing support for the old version.
+Another reason an app may become unresponsive is that it’s outdated.
+An outdated app will fail to meet your iOS 18 specification.
+Plus, the developer has probably stopped supporting the old version.
 Such an app can crash or freeze often.

 Check if the affected app has an update available: